parthsrivastava100/bert-pretraining-using-nemo/readme.md

 ## BERT PRE-TRAINING USING NEMO

-This module covers the various steps to run bert-pretraining on the IndicCorp Dataset.
+This module covers the various steps to run bert-pretraining on the IndicCorp Dataset: https://indicnlp.ai4bharat.org/corpora/ .
 The various steps are :

 * The first step of the process is to generate the hdf5 files required for the training.